shenwei356/seqkit/doc/docs/usage.md

 search sequences by ID/name/sequence/sequence motifs, mismatch allowed

 Attentions:
+  0. By default, we match sequence ID with patterns, use "-n/--by-name" for matching full name instead of just ID.
   1. Unlike POSIX/GNU grep, we compare the pattern to the whole target (ID/full header) by default.
 Please switch "-r/--use-regexp" on for partly matching.